nikita812-gupta/Real-Estate-Office/README.md

 # DBMS_Project
-CS241 - Project Description
+# CS241 - Project Description
 <br/>
-\item 1.INSTRUCTIONS
-(1) Read the entire description before you begin your work.
-(2) The specifications given are from end-users, so they may not be precise and complete.
-State all your assumptions in your deliverables.
-2 PROJECT DESCRIPTION
 A DBMS needs to be implemented for a real estate office, that sells houses and apartments within a city.
-The office needs to store a lot of data, specifically:
+The office needs to store a lot of data, specifically:<br/>
-• agents: An agent is responsible for interacting with buyers and sellers, to show properties to them and facilitate sales or giving on rent.
+• agents: An agent is responsible for interacting with buyers and sellers, to show properties to them and facilitate sales or giving on rent.<br/>
-• details of homes/apartments: The address, selling price, rent, details of the house (example: size: 1500 sq. ft, number of bedrooms: 2)
+• details of homes/apartments: The address, selling price, rent, details of the house (example: size: 1500 sq. ft, number of bedrooms: 2)<br/>
 3 DATA GENERATION
 You can see magicbricks.com, 99acres.com, makaan.com etc. for good examples of data.
 4 PROJECT REQUIREMENTS